make-me/make-me/README.md

 [Hubot](http://hubot.github.com/) can now make things for you.
-If you include our [hubot-script](https://github.com/github/hubot-scripts/blob/master/src/scripts/make_me.coffee), you'll be able to your 3D printer through Campfire.
+If you include our [hubot-script](https://github.com/github/hubot-scripts/blob/master/src/scripts/make_me.coffee), you'll be able to use your 3D printer through Campfire.
 Our script comes preconfigured for localhost:9292, but this can be altered for your own network preferences.
 This may seem like the origins of Skynet, but we assure you that it's not.